 Retail markets can rise and fall, however, increasing your risks of vacancies.
 When the market in a city falls, your building may sit vacant for years, leaving you with a mortgage bill rather than profits every month.

-Manufacturing and warehousing needs are a special-use category that require large, sterile buildings with customizable machinery.
+Manufacturing and warehousing needs are a special-use category that requires large, sterile buildings with customizable machinery.
 In some cases, you may be required to provide that machinery to appease your tenant, which can get costly and require some liability.

 On the other hand, many industrial lease agreements absolve the owner of any potential liability on the property and require nothing from the owner.
 They just get to collect rent every month.

-Garden apartments, midrise apartments, high rise apartments, and other multi-family dwellings are exceptionally popular in overly populated areas.
+Garden apartments, midrise apartments, high-rise apartments, and other multi-family dwellings are exceptionally popular in overly populated areas.
 If you’re in a market where a centrally-located apartment is worth more than the homes in suburban areas, you can make a killing with these investments.

-On the other hand, multi-family buildings are a lot of work and contain plenty of risk.
+On the other hand, multi-family buildings are a lot of work and contain plenty of risks.
 They’re expensive to maintain and secure, and there are always liability risks to consider.
 An iron-clad lease agreement, excellent staff, and filled vacancies are essential to making these units work.